-This literature is a hardcover edition was published by Simon & Schuster for Young Readers on June 1, 2004 and has 160 pages.
+literature that was published by Simon & Schuster for Young Readers on June 1, 2004 and has 160 pages.

 Explore it on Goodreads or Amazon.